35 Black History Figures You Likely Didn’t Learn About in Class

-Henry Johnson (1892–1929) was a member of the first African American unit in the United States to serve the country in battle during World War I. In 1918, he fought heroically in hand to hand combat, killing a German soldier and rescuing a fellow wounded American soldier in the process.
-He received over 21 wounds but his discharge paperwork didn’t mention them, which meant he was denied the Purple Heart and disability pension he so rightfully deserved.
+Henry Johnson (1892–1929) was a member of the first African American unit in the United States to serve the country in battle during World War I. In 1918, he fought heroically in hand-to-hand combat, killing a German soldier and rescuing a fellow wounded American soldier in the process.
+He received more than 21 wounds, but his discharge paperwork didn’t mention them, which meant he was denied the Purple Heart and disability pension he so rightfully deserved.

 Georgia Ann Robinson